No-regret Exploration in Contextual Reinforcement Learning: REGRET ANALYSIS

 \subsection{PROOF OF THEOREM~\ref{thm:rand_regret}}

 Our analysis will closely follow the proof from \cite{russo2019worst}.
 We start by writing the concentration result for estimating MDP $M_k$ by using Algorithm~\ref{alg:GLM-ONS} and the linear bandit estimators.
 For notation, we use $\widehat{M}_k$ to denote the MDP constructed using the estimates $\widehat{W}_k$ and $\widehat{\theta}_k$.
-The perturbed MDP used in the algorithm is denoted by $\overline{M}_k$ and $\widetilde{M}_k$ will denote an MDP constructed using iid reward bonuses as $\overline{M}_k$.
+The perturbed MDP used in the algorithm is denoted by $\overline{M}_k$ and $\widetilde{M}_k$ will denote an MDP constructed using another set of \emph{i.i.d.} reward bonuses as $\overline{M}_k$.
 Specifically, we have: \begin{lemma} Let $\C{M}_k$ be the following set of MDPs:

 where $\varphi^2_{k,h}(s,a) = (\beta \sqrt{S\gamma_{k,sa}}(H-h) + \zeta_{k,sa})\|x_k\|_{Z_{k,sa}^{-1}}$.
-If we choose $\delta_p = \delta_r = \pi^2/^SA$, then, we have:
+If we choose $\delta_p = \delta_r = \pi^2/SA$, then, we have:

 \end{lemma} \begin{proof} The proof follows from the analysis in Appendix~\ref{app:GLM-ORL} where the union bound over all $(s,a)$ pairs gives the total failure probability to be $\frac{\pi^2}{6}$. \end{proof}